vlamai/vlanot/src/educative/os.md

 Convoy effect.
 A convoy effect occurs when a process that arrives later has to wait for a process that arrived earlier to finish.

+#### shortest job first (SJF)

+shortest job first (SJF) scheduling.
+SJF scheduling is a non-preemptive scheduling algorithm.
+SJF scheduling selects the waiting process with the smallest execution time to execute next.
+SJF scheduling is optimal in the sense that it minimizes the average waiting time for processes arriving during the execution of the CPU.

+#### shortest remaining time first (SRTF)

+shortest remaining time first (SRTF) scheduling.
+SRTF scheduling is a preemptive scheduling algorithm.
+SRTF scheduling selects the waiting process with the smallest remaining execution time to execute next.
+SRTF scheduling is optimal in the sense that it minimizes the average waiting time for processes arriving during the execution of the CPU.